-The big news: Venkaiah Naidu will be sworn in as the vice president today, and 9 other top stories
+The big news: Venkaiah Naidu sworn in as vice president, and 9 other top stories

 Other headlines: The Maharashtra government wants to make storing beef at home an offence again, and the Buxar district magistrate allegedly committed suicide.